 1-21 – Possible entry this week as I am watching for a pullback 50% or so into 348s.
 I will be watching RSI and price to look for a reversal pattern.
 We may see a marginal new high before the retest.
 I am expecting a rally into May.

-2-4 – Still waiting on the retest – Wheat is well into the retest now, Corn will likely follow.
+2-4 – Still waiting on the retest.
+Wheat is well into the retest now, and corn will likely follow.
 Expecting the monthly pivot (the blue line) as support.
-Corn needs a little negative D which is has now to retest the low.
+Corn needs a little negative D which now has to retest the low.
 Expecting a pullback this week.

 2-11 – Pullback as expected and close to a turn.
 Looking lower still into at least 360 and more than likely 357.
 This is a decent area to either add size or initiate a new long.

 Gasoline – Managing a Seasonal Trade

 Seasonal trades make sense if, in the last 15 years, you can find a pattern with greater than a 70% win rate.
 This is the case with gasoline as typically we see a rise in price into the summer season.
 I have already entered a 1/2 size position with no stop at 1.7946.
 I will allow this position to swing quite a bit as I am looking into the March time frame for an exit.
 I will be adding size and legging in and out multiple times between now and then.
 This is just small size to put my toe in the water for now.
 More on this trade next week.

 1-14 – I entered long at 1.7946 and last week I exited 2/3s of the trade at 1.8110 and 1.8321.
 I am holding the trailer and am waiting for the H&S formation to either succeed in which case I will then add more size or fail in which case I will get stopped out.
 I expect heating oil producers to flip over to making gasoline in the March time frame so I will be out of this trade at that time.